 Introduction

-Welcome to my personal webpage.
-I am currently undertaking my Ph.D. under the guidance of Prof. Tarun Souradeep at the Indian Institute of Science Education and Research (IISER), Pune, and serving as a Visiting Researcher in the Department of Astronomy and Astrophysics at the Raman Research Institute (RRI) in Bengaluru.
+I am currently a Postdoctoral Research Associate at Northeastern University, working with Prof. Jacqueline McCleary.
+I completed my Ph.D. under the guidance of Prof. Tarun Souradeep at the Indian Institute of Science Education and Research (IISER), Pune.

-During my Ph.D., I also had the unique opportunity to serve as a Swiss Government Excellence Fellow under the guidance of Prof. Julien Carron at the Department of Theoretical Physics, University of Geneva, where I worked on a segment of my thesis.
-Here, I share insights and details about my academic journey and research endeavors.
-I invite you to explore further for a comprehensive view of my work and experiences.
+During my Ph.D., I was fortunate to hold a Swiss Government Excellence Scholarship (2022-'23) under the guidance of Prof. Julien Carron at the Department of Theoretical Physics, University of Geneva, where I worked on a portion of my thesis.

 Profile Picture